 OK, so , there are two ways that I know of to juice a lemon.
 The first method calls for an old fashioned, lemon juicer.

-Now, there are all kinds of lemon juicers and lemon squeezers over at Amazon.com, but I love my glass juicer.
+You can get one of these handy-dandy squeezable lemon juicers over at Amazon.com, but I love my glass juicer.
 It seriously gets every single drop of lemon juice out of a lemon.

 If you don’t have a lemon juicer, don’t fret!
 The second method doesn’t require anything fancier than your hand and a fork!